HandCash/handcash-connect-sdk-docs/docs/examples.md

     amount: totalFragmentsWatched * usd_per_30_seconds
   }
 ];
-const promisedPaymentId = await cloudAccount.payments.promisePayment(
+const promisePaymentId = await cloudAccount.payments.promisePayment(
 { description, payments, receipt }
 );
 ```

-2. We update the promised payment as we deliver more content to the user.
+2. We update the promise payment as we deliver more content to the user.

 `totalFragmentsWatched` goes from `1` to `8`.